Vik-D/J_ADV_AdmissionSystem_Project/README.md

 # J_ADV_AdmissionSystem_Project
-An educational project for [Logos IT Academy] (https://github.com/itacademylogos) #itacademylogos
+An educational project for [Logos IT Academy] (https://github.com/itacademylogos)